gauravkrs/Aragon/README.md

 ### Frontend
 - ✅ Create, read, update, and delete boards and tasks
 - ✅ Frontend form validations for boards and tasks
-- ✅ State management using React hooks
+- ✅ State management using React hooks and Context API
+- ✅ **Dark/Light theme switching** with persistent theme selection
+- ✅ **Drag and drop functionality** for task management
 - ✅ Hover states for all interactive elements
 - ✅ Responsive layout for different screen sizes
-- ✅ Built with custom React components (no external component library)
+- ✅ **Material-UI component library** with custom theming
+- ✅ **Enhanced loading states** and error handling
-- ✅ Modern UI with Tailwind CSS
+- ✅ Modern UI with Material-UI design system

 ### Backend
 - ✅ RESTful API using Node.js and Express